Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 }
 ```

 On the other hand, an application that targets **accounts in any Azure AD directory** will have its authority parameter set to `https://login.microsoftonline.com/organizations`, while for an application that targets **Accounts in any Azure AD directory and personal Microsoft accounts (such as Skype, Xbox, Outlook.com)** it will be `https://login.microsoftonline.com/common`.
-Here `/organizations` and `/common` are not real tenants, they are just **multiplexers**.
+Here, `/organizations` and `/common` are not real tenants, they are just **multiplexers**.

-> Please note that if you sign-in guest users at the `/common` endpoint, they will be directed to their home tenant for signing-in.
+> Please note that if you sign-in guest users at the `/common` (or `/organizations`) endpoint, they will be directed to their home tenant for signing-in.
 So, if your multi-tenant app cares about applying tenant specific conditional access policies, group assignments or app roles to be applied to the guest users, the app should sign-in the guest user on the **tenanted endpoint** (https://login.microsoftonline.com/{tenantId}) instead of the `/common` endpoint.

 ### Testing the Application